saurav-95-dev/DOR-Bug-Tracer/README.md

 useState , useEffect , LocalStorage , Javascript Mapping concept , Saving data via LocalStorage on page reload (Specific to Web , not on mobile phones)
 Hooks used -

+Development changes -->
+1)Inside Todo-card contents are now one below the other.
+2)Spacing fixed between First todo-card and the priority tab .